[ Ecommerce channel ]

 Integrations that feed this channel

-• Shopify: Order lifecycle, checkout signals, store activity
+• Shopify: Order lifecycle, checkout signals, store activity (in development)

 • WooCommerce: Order lifecycle, checkout funnel, cart events (via WordPress plugin)